stfc/PSyclone/tutorial/training/users/lfric/README.md

 In order to run the tests, change into the subdirectory specified in the heading.
 The required PSyclone command is specified in this document, but in all cases you can also just run `make` in order to run PSyclone with the required parameters.
+Most examples can also be compiled (`make compile`) and executed (`make test`).
+The only exception are the MPI examples (since the LFRic infrastructure files that are used in LFRic are a cut down version which do not include actual MPI support).

 ## Using PSyclone (`1_using_psylone`)